kisielk/errcheck/README.md

 errcheck requires Go 1.12 or newer, and depends on the package go/packages from the golang.org/x/tools repository.

+errcheck requires module support to be enabled, which is the default in Go 1.13 and later.
+If installing with Go 1.12 you will need to specify `GO111MODULE=on` if building within `$GOPATH`.

 ## Use

 For basic usage, just give the package path of interest as the first argument: